vincentchoqueuse/personal_website/docs/source/tutorials/digital_state_filter.rst

 Block-based Implementation
 ++++++++++++++++++++++++++

-The following code shows a possible block-based implementation of the state variable filter.
+The following code shows a possible C implementation of the state variable filter.
 This implementation uses a state array :code:`zi` that store the previous values of :math:`y_b[n-1]` and :math:`y_bl[n-1]`.
+This state array allows to pass the filter state from block to block.

 .. code :: c